Annalee Newitz: Career

 Newitz became a full-time writer and journalist in 1999 with an invitation to write a weekly column for the Metro Silicon Valley, a column which then ran in various venues for nine years.
 Then they served as the culture editor at the San Francisco Bay Guardian from 2000 to 2004.

 Newitz was awarded a Knight Science Journalism Fellowship for 2002 to 2003, supporting them as a research fellow at Massachusetts Institute of Technology.
 From 2004 to 2005 Newitz was a policy analyst for the Electronic Frontier Foundation, and from 2007 to 2009 was on the board of Computer Professionals for Social Responsibility.
 Newitz and Charlie Jane Anders, a Hugo Award-winning author and commentator, co-founded Other magazine.

 In 2008, Gawker media asked Newitz to start a blog about science and science fiction, dubbed io9, for which Newitz served as editor-in-chief from its founding until 2015 when it merged with Gizmodo, another Gawker media design and technology blog property; Newitz then took on the same leadership of the new venture.
 In November 2015, Newitz left Gawker to join Ars Technica, where Newitz has been employed as tech culture editor since December 2015.
 Newitz is a contributing opinion writer at The New York Times.

 Newitz's first novel, Autonomous, was published in 2017.
 Autonomous won the Lambda Literary Award and was nominated for the Nebula Award and Locus Award in 2018 for best novel.

 Newitz's second novel, The Future of Another Timeline, published in 2019, was described on their website as: "[...] about time travel and what it would be like to meet yourself as a teenager and have a really, really intense conversation with her about how fucked up your high school friends are."
 The book was received with acclaim by critics, and was a nominee for the Locus Award for Best Science Fiction Novel.

 Their 2014 non-fiction science book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction was a finalist for the L.A.
 Times Book Prize.
 They also wrote Four Lost Cities: A Secret History of the Urban Age, published in 2021.

 They have also written for publications including Wired, Popular Science, The New Yorker, The Atlantic, Slate, The Washington Post, Smithsonian, and more.
 They have published short stories in Lightspeed, Shimmer Magazine, Apex, and Technology Review's Twelve Tomorrows.

 In March 2018, with their partner and co-host Charlie Jane Anders, Newitz launched the podcast Our Opinions Are Correct, which "explor[es] the meaning of science fiction, and how it's relevant to real-life science and society."
 The podcast won the Hugo Award for Best Fancast in 2019.

+In June 2026, Newitz announced the resurrection of Starlog magazine as editor-in-chief, with its first issue set to arrive on newsstands November 13, 2026, alongside the launch of a weekly podcast from Jordan Hoffman and Dave Gonzales that launched on June 24, 2026 with Newitz being its first guest.